Articles

 2. Disposable emails

 Many people use disposable emails to sign up to services or receive freebies so they can keep their inbox free of marketing emails and spam.
+It's also common for bot signups to use disposable emails.
 These are risky because while they might be delivered at first, they have no engagement and often become inactive after a period of time.

 3. Human error